anshumany/2048-react/README.md

 The app can be deployed using Netlify or any static hosting.
 Build for production: npm run build

-Implementation Details
+Implementation Details:

-Functional React Components for UI
+- Functional React Components for UI

-State Management with useState and useEffect
+- State Management with useState and useEffect

-Board Logic in game/game.js
+- Board Logic in game/game.js

-Board initialization
+  -> Board initialization

-Tile sliding & merging
+  -> Tile sliding & merging

-Score calculation
+  -> Score calculation

-Movement in all directions
+  -> Movement in all directions

-CSS Grid for layout and color-coded tiles
+- CSS Grid for layout and color-coded tiles